 6. Summary determination

-The Court may, with the consent of both claimants or on the request of any claimant, or if the applicant is the sheriff, dispose of the merits of the claims and decide the same in a summary manner.
+The Court may, with the consent of both claimants or on the request of any claimant dispose of the merits of the claims and decide the same in a summary manner.

+[Rule 6 amended in Gazette 21 Feb 2007 p.
+536.]

 7. Where question of law only

 Where the question is one of law, and the facts are not in dispute, the Court may either decide the question without directing the trial of an issue, or order that a special case be stated for the opinion of the Court.
 If a special case is stated Order 31 shall, as far as applicable, apply.